pkgcore/pkgcore/README.rst

 Who to contact if I find a bug?
 ===============================

 Please submit an issue via Github_.
-Please do not use `Gentoo Bugzilla`_ as the first step; any bugs, pkgcore devs should filter before passing up at this point.

 You can also stop by at `#pkgcore`_ on Freenode.

 Tools